PeekAndPoke/ultra/kontainer/docs/ultra::docs/index.md

 # Examples for ultra::kontainer

 ## TOC

 1. The Basics

     1. [Simple Singleton Example](#simple-singleton-example)
     2. [Shared Singleton Services](#shared-singleton-services)
     3. [Singletons vs Dynamic Services](#singletons-vs-dynamic-services)

 ## The Basics

 ### Simple Singleton Example

+This example show how to register and retrieve a simple singleton service.

+Services can be retrieved by:
+1. kontainer.get(...)
+2. kontainer.use(...)

 ```kotlin
 // 1.
 We define a service class
 class Greeter {